G factor (psychometrics): Personality

-The same meta-analysis found a correlation of .20 between self-efficacy and g.

-Some researchers have argued that the associations between intelligence and personality, albeit modest, are consistent.
-They have interpreted correlations between intelligence and personality measures in two main ways.
+The associations between intelligence and personality have generally been interpreted in two main ways.
 The first perspective is that personality traits influence performance on intelligence tests.
 For example, a person may fail to perform at a maximal level on an IQ test due to his or her anxiety and stress-proneness.
 The second perspective considers intelligence and personality to be conceptually related, with personality traits determining how people apply and invest their cognitive abilities, leading to knowledge expansion and greater cognitive differentiation.
+Other theories (e.g., Cybernetic Trait Complexes Theory) view personality and cognitive ability as intertwined parameters of individuals that co-evolved and are also co-influenced during development (e.g., by early life starvation).

 Creativity

 Some researchers believe that there is a threshold level of g below which socially significant creativity is rare, but that otherwise there is no relationship between the two.
 It has been suggested that this threshold is at least one standard deviation above the population mean.
 Above the threshold, personality differences are believed to be important determinants of individual variation in creativity.

 Others have challenged the threshold theory.
 While not disputing that opportunity and personal attributes other than intelligence, such as energy and commitment, are important for creativity, they argue that g is positively associated with creativity even at the high end of the ability distribution.
 The longitudinal Study of Mathematically Precocious Youth has provided evidence for this contention.
-It has showed that individuals identified by standardized tests as intellectually gifted in early adolescence accomplish creative achievements (for example, securing patents or publishing literary or scientific works) at several times the rate of the general population, and that even within the top 1 percent of cognitive ability, those with higher ability are more likely to make outstanding achievements.
+It has shown that individuals identified by standardized tests as intellectually gifted in early adolescence accomplish creative achievements (for example, securing patents or publishing literary or scientific works) at several times the rate of the general population, and that even within the top 1 percent of cognitive ability, those with higher ability are more likely to make outstanding achievements.
 The study has also suggested that the level of g acts as a predictor of the level of achievement, while specific cognitive ability patterns predict the realm of achievement.

 Criticism

-Relation with Eugenics and Racialism
+Connection with eugenics and racialism

-Research on the G-factor, as well as other psychometric values, has been widely criticized for not properly taking into account the eugencist background of its research practices.
-The reductionism of the G-factor has been attributted to having evolved from "pseudoscientific theories" about race and intelligence.
+Research on the G-factor, as well as other psychometric values, has been widely criticized for not properly taking into account the eugenicist background of its research practices.
+The reductionism of the G-factor has been attributed to having evolved from pseudoscientific theories about race and intelligence.
+Spearman's g and the concept of inherited, immutable intelligence were a boon for eugenicists and pseudoscientists alike.